• Skip to primary navigation

 • Combine the chopped fresh vegetables, parsley, and mint in a medium-sized bowl.

-• To make the salad dressing, cut the lime and squeeze the juice into a small bowl.
-Add olive oil, lime juice,
+• To make the salad dressing, combine lime juice, olive oil, salt, and pepper.

 Shirazi salad vs Tabbouleh